FI-modules and stability for representations of symmetric groups: Introduction

-One notable feature of these two examples is that the same polynomial describes the character of an entire family of similarly-defined $S_n$-representations, one for each $n\geq 1$.
+One notable feature of these two examples is that the same polynomial describes the characters of an entire family of similarly-defined $S_n$-representations, one for each $n\geq 0$.
 Of course, the expression of a class function on $S_n$ as a character polynomial is not unique; for example $X_N$ vanishes identically on $S_n$ for all $N > n$.
-However, two character polynomials that agree on $S_n$ for \emph{infinitely many} $n$ must be equal, so for a sequence of class functions $\chi_n$ on $S_n$ it makes sense to ask about ``the'' character polynomial, if any, that realizes $\chi_n$. \begin{definition}[{\bf Eventually polynomial characters}] We say that a sequence $\chi_n$ of characters of $S_n$ is \emph{eventually polynomial} if there exist integers $r$, $N$ and a polynomial $P(X_1,\ldots,X_r)$ such that
+However, two character polynomials that agree on $S_n$ for \emph{infinitely many} $n$ must be equal, so for a sequence of class functions $\chi_n$ on $S_n$ it makes sense to ask about ``the'' character polynomial, if any, that realizes $\chi_n$. \begin{introdefinition}[{\bf Eventually polynomial characters}] A sequence $\chi_n$ of characters of $S_n$ is \emph{eventually polynomial} if there exist integers $r$, $N$ and a character polynomial $P(X_1,\ldots,X_r)$ such that